 - K5.9.1R Candidates accepted for registration for the degree of Master of Philosophy, Doctor of Philosophy or professional doctorate shall normally hold a first or second class honours degree of a UK university or of the Council for National Academic Awards (CNAA), or of a university of comparable standard outside the UK.
-The normal expectation is that applicants will hold at least a 2:1 honours degree classification or a Masters qualification. - K5.9.2R Candidates accepted for registration for a professional doctorate shall in addition to the requirements specified in K5.9.1R have such experience of relevant professional practice as determined by the regulations for the named professional doctorate. - K5.9.3R Professional doctorate candidates may also be required to demonstrate that they have access to a suitable professional context in which to conduct the research and advanced study, as may be specified in the regulations for the award. - Where a faculty wishes to consider applicants offering professional experience in lieu of formal qualification, mechanisms should be established by which equivalency can be clearly and rigorously demonstrated and the applicant considered on his/her merits in relation to the nature and scope of the work proposed.
+The normal expectation is that applicants will hold at least a 2:1 honours degree classification or a Masters qualification. - K5.9.2R Candidates accepted for registration for a professional doctorate shall in addition to the requirements specified in K5.9.1R have such experience of relevant professional practice as determined by the regulations for the named professional doctorate. - K5.9.3R Professional doctorate candidates may also be required to demonstrate that they have access to a suitable professional context in which to conduct the research and advanced study, as may be specified in the regulations for the award. - K5.9.4P Where a faculty wishes to consider applicants offering professional experience in lieu of formal qualification, mechanisms should be established by which equivalency can be clearly and rigorously demonstrated and the applicant considered on his/her merits in relation to the nature and scope of the work proposed.
 Professional experience, publications, written reports or other appropriate evidence of accomplishment may be taken into consideration.
-An applicant wishing to be considered in this way shall include in their application the names of two suitable persons, excluding the proposed director of studies, supervisors or advisers whom the faculty may consult concerning the applicant's academic attainment and suitability to undertake a research programme. - K5.9.5P The standard of English language qualification required for international students wishing to pursue research is normally IELTS 6.5 or TOEFL 600; in areas where language proficiency is less critical this may be reduced to IELTS 6.0 or TOEFL 570.
-Equivalent qualifications may be acceptable subject to approval by the appropriate authority. - K5.9.6P Proof of qualifications will be required as part of the application process and references will be checked where appropriate. - K5.9.7P An applicant whose work forms part of a larger group project or collaboration shall clearly state his/her individual contribution to the project and its relationship to the group project.
+An applicant wishing to be considered in this way shall include in their application the names of two suitable persons, excluding the proposed director of studies, supervisors or advisers whom the faculty may consult concerning the applicant's academic attainment and suitability to undertake a research programme. - K5.9.5P The standard of English language qualification required for international students wishing to pursue research for the purpose of achieving an award is as per regulation E3.2R. - K5.9.6P Proof of qualifications will be required as part of the application process and references will be checked where appropriate. - K5.9.7P An applicant whose work forms part of a larger group project or collaboration shall clearly state his/her individual contribution to the project and its relationship to the group project.
 Each individually registered project shall in itself be distinguishable for the purposes of assessment and shall be appropriate for the award being sought.

-- Where a project is part of a piece of externally funded research the faculty, in liaison with the University's Research and Business Innovation Service, shall establish to its satisfaction that the terms on which the research is funded do not detract from the fulfilment of the objectives and requirements of the applicant's research degree. - K5.9.9P The faculty may approve an application from a person proposing to complete their research programme wholly or substantially outside the UK subject to: - a. satisfactory evidence of the facilities available for the research both in the University and abroad; - arrangements proposed for supervision enable frequent and substantial contact between the applicant and the supervisor/s e.g. by telephone, video conferencing, e-mail and adequate face-to face contact; - c. suitable arrangements in place to meet the training requirements.
+- K5.9.8P Where a project is part of a piece of externally funded research the faculty, in liaison with the University's Research and Business Innovation Service, shall establish to its satisfaction that the terms on which the research is funded do not detract from the fulfilment of the objectives and requirements of the applicant's research degree. - K5.9.9P The faculty may approve an application from a person proposing to complete their research programme wholly or substantially outside the UK subject to: - a. satisfactory evidence of the facilities available for the research both in the University and abroad; - b. arrangements proposed for supervision enable frequent and substantial contact between the applicant and the supervisor/s e.g. by telephone, video conferencing, e-mail and adequate face-to face contact; - c. suitable arrangements in place to meet the training requirements.